Last Updated: July 9, 2025 by Nagabhushanam Peddi

 Step 2: Choose a Registered Agent in Hawaii

 After you find the right name for your LLC, you will need to nominate a Hawaii registered agent.
-This is a necessary step in your Articles of Organization (i.e., the document used to file and register your LLC with the Hawaii Department of Commerce and Consumer Affairs).
+This is a requirement for all LLCs in Hawaii.

 Who can be a registered agent?
 A registered agent must be a resident of Hawaii or a business entity (i.e., a commercial registered agent) that has the authority to conduct business in the state.
 Examples of registered agent options include registered agent services, LLC members, and business attorneys.